walter-manger/.dotfiles/README.md

 ```

-TODO: Add some information about conditional gitconfig
+TODO: Add some information about conditional gitconfig UPDATE

 Call this way: